Cats and the Internet: Banana Cat

 Banana Cat, a cat inside a banana skin, has been notably used by the Canadian Ontario New Democratic Party in TikTok campaign ads.
 A series of videos titled "Banana Cat explains" describe "New Democats'" strategies for addressing issues such as healthcare, education and grocery costs.
 During a 2024 speech by Ontario New Democratic leader Marit Stiles about the governing Ontario Progressive Conservative Party's legacy, Progressive Conservative MPP Goldie Ghamari shouted in response "Your legacy is making cat videos on TikTok".

+Cat distribution system

+The cat distribution system, as it is known on the internet, is the ad-hoc, passive manner in which owners obtain their cats, and not necessarily on the initiative of the owner.
+Whereas people actively and carefully select the breed and individual dog that they want, often paying a sum of money, planning and volition are often absent in the process of acquiring a cat.
+Very often a friendly stray will simply move onto the owner's premises.
+The term "cat distribution system" came into common use on the internet in 2022 when TikTok user hermes.the.cynic described the process in which cats select their owners.

 Spoofs

 Bonsai Kitten was a satirical website launched in 2000 that claims to provide instructions on how to grow a kitten in a jar, so as to mold the bones of the kitten into the shape of the jar as the cat grows, much like how a bonsai plant is shaped.
 It was made by an MIT university student going by the alias of Dr. Michael Wong Chang.
 The website generated furor after members of the public complained to animal rights organizations, who stated that "while the site's content may be faked, the issue it is campaigning for may create violence towards animals", according to the Michigan Society for the Prevention of Cruelty to Animals (MSPCA).
 Although the website in its most recent form was shut down, it still generates (primarily spam) petitions to shut the site down or complain to its ISP.
 The website has been thoroughly debunked by Snopes.com and The Humane Society of the United States, among other prominent organizations.